ziyuanliu/MyRunApp/readme.md

 Upon deletion message, the app will delete the ID passed back via GCM

 For GCM receive, we check if the fragment is visible or not.
-If visible, we reload the LoadManager again to reload the database into history fragment everytime.
+If visible, we reload the LoadManager again to reload the database into history fragment every time.
 That we can get the latest entries.

+Major changes on the app site is on HistoryFragment.java